-Team Spotlight: Jason Taylor, Senior Project Manager
+Team Spotlight: Jason Taylor, Director of Construction

 Jason grew up in Southern Oregon and started in construction young—working with his older brother for a summer when he was 16, then spending eight years learning the trade from his dad.
 He met and married his wife, Misty, in 2000, and they started a family early.
 During the economic downturn, he worked part-time to stay home and help raise their two young sons, Hudson and Porter.
 In 2008, Jason, Misty, and the boys came to Bend to look at a car—and the rest is history.